-Originally known as Alto Aloha Network, Ethernet is a widely used local-area network (LAN) protocol created by Xerox PARC in 1973 by Robert Metcalfe and others (U.S. Patent # 4,063,220).
+Originally known as Alto Aloha Network, Ethernet is a widely used LAN (local-area network) protocol created at Xerox PARC in 1973 by Robert Metcalfe and others (U.S. Patent # 4,063,220).
 Being the first network to provide Carrier Sense Multiple Access / Collision Detection (CSMA/CD), Ethernet is a fast and reliable network solution that is still widely used today.

 How to connect an Ethernet cable

 Whether you're setting up your home network or connecting an Ethernet cable to your computer, the process is the same.
 Look for what appears to be a large telephone cord jack, similar to the image on the right.
 Once you've located it, push the cable connector into the port until you hear a click.
 If connected properly with a connection on the other end, a green light should appear to indicate a signal is found.